 Gold’s Connection to Jobs Data

 Gold dropped by 3.5% to $1,692.60 per ounce after the U.S. Department of Labor posted a much better than expected jobs report on Monday (August 9).
 The new data suggests that the Fed could soon have room to taper their buying of interest-bearing securities.
-As part of the Fed’s extremely easy monetary policy, the purchases have been in place since early last year.
+As part of the Fed’s extremely easy monetary policy, the purchases have been ongoing since early last year.
 Should the Fed decide to taper sooner than planned, rates would move higher; higher rates strengthen demand for interest-bearing securities and deposits.
-This thought, “what may the Fed do,” thought process has commodity markets concerned.
+The, “what may the Fed do?” thought process has commodity and other asset markets concerned.

 Source Bloomberg: Gold Reverses its Recent Trend

-Some of the magnitude of oil’s early reaction was likely due to thin trading volumes when Asian markets opened.
+Some of the degree of oil’s early reaction was likely due to thin trading volumes when Asian markets opened.
 Gold closed Friday 9Aug.
 6) at 1813.30.

 Impact on Other Markets

 Pretty much every asset competes with the “risk-free” rate of U.S. treasuries.
 Rates have been so low for so long, investors have seen little reward in allocating to an asset class paying below the rate of inflation.
-The strength away from treasuries, from U.S. stocks to cryptocurrencies, is tied to money looking for a place to go to find a better return.
-The idea that the Fed may see a reason to raise rates and dampen concerns of an overheating over-inflationary economy is now weighing on many sectors.
+The strength away from treasuries, from U.S. stocks, cryptocurrencies, even real estate is tied to money looking for a place to go to find a better return.
+The idea that the Fed may see a reason to raise rates and dampen concerns of an overheating, over-inflationary economy is now weighing on many sectors.

 One hour into the stock market opening bell, Crude prices were down significantly.
 Remember, oil transactions are in U.S. Dollars.
 The Yen and Euro are weak against the dollar and the Dow and S&P are off with the Nasdaq up modestly.